Opuntia bentonii

 What is Opuntia bentonii?

-Opuntia bentonii is a beach prickly pear cactus that resembles small or juvenile O. lindheimeri plants at first glance, but there are sustained differences between the two opuntias.
+Opuntia bentonii is a beach prickly pear cactus that some consider resembles O. lindheimeri plants at first glance, but there are sustained differences between the two opuntias.

 Details